Autodesk/synthesis/README.md

 ## Goals

 Synthesis is built with a direct focus on the FIRST® community.
-Every single one of our developers is a FIRST® student.
+Every single one of our developers is or was a FIRST® student.
 We've also made the project completely open source in order to better involve the community.
 This way contributors can help make Synthesis better or modify Synthesis to better suit their team’s needs.

 Here are some of our primary goals for Synthesis: